 Richard Westmacott 1775-1856 is in Sculptors.

-Richard Fitzpatrick 1st Baron Gowran: On 27 Apr 1715 Richard Fitzpatrick 1st Baron Gowran was created 1st Baron Gowran of Bowran in County Kilkenny.
+Richard Fitzpatrick 1st Baron Gowran: On 27th April 1715 Richard Fitzpatrick 1st Baron Gowran was created 1st Baron Gowran of Bowran in County Kilkenny.
 In 1718 he and Anne Robinson Baroness Gowran were married.
 She by marriage Baroness Gowran of Bowran in County Kilkenny.

-In or before 1770 [his father] Richard "The Elder" Westmacott (age 23) and [his mother] Sarah Vardy were married.
+In or before 1770 [his father] Richard "The Elder" Westmacott (age 22) and [his mother] Sarah Vardy were married.
 They had thirteen children.
+She the daughter of [his grandfather] John Vardy.

-On 15 Jul 1775 Richard Westmacott was born to Richard "The Elder" Westmacott (age 28) and Sarah Vardy.
+On 15th July 1775 Richard Westmacott was born to Richard "The Elder" Westmacott (age 28) and Sarah Vardy.

 After 1780.
-St Bartholemew's Church Tong [Map].
+St Bartholemew's Church, Tong [Map].
 The Durant Monument to George Durant of Tong Castle (age 46) and others.
 The monument has been attributed to John "The Elder" Bacon (age 39), Francis Leggatt Chantrey and Richard Westmacott (age 4).

 George Durant of Tong Castle: Around 1734 he was born.
-Before 25 Apr 1776 George Durant of Tong Castle (age 42) and Maria Beaufoy were married.
-On 04 Aug 1780 George Durant of Tong Castle (age 46) died.
-He was buried at St Bartholemew's Church Tong.
+Before 25th April 1776 he and Maria Beaufoy were married.
+On 4th August 1780 he died.
+He was buried at St Bartholemew's Church, Tong [Map].

 Before 1793 Richard Westmacott (age 17) studied with his father [his father] Richard "The Elder" Westmacott (age 45) at his studio at Mount Street.

-In 1793 Richard Westmacott (age 17) travelled to Rome to study under Antonio Canova (age 35).
+In 1793 Richard Westmacott (age 17) travelled to Rome, Italy [Map] to study under Antonio Canova (age 35).
 Within a year of his arrival in Rome he won the first prize for sculpture offered by the Florentine academy of arts, and in the following year (1795) he gained the papal gold medal awarded by the Roman Academy of St Luke with his bas-relief of Joseph and his brethren.

 In 1799 [his son] Richard "The Younger" Westmacott was born to Richard Westmacott (age 23) and [his wife] Dorothy Margaret Wilkinson.

-On 04 Sep 1801 John Yorke (age 73) died.
+On 4th September 1801 John Yorke (age 73) died.
 He was buried at St Andrew's Church, Wimpole [Map].
 Of white marble in the Greek manner, in bold relief; two parents, hands clasped, stand in attitudes of grief at a tomb, with a reclining child at their feet; below is an inscription; signed 'R. WESTMACOTT, A.R.A.
 LONDON' (age 26)

 In 1805 Richard Westmacott (age 29) was elected Associate of the Royal Academy.

-On 13 Jan 1805 Maria wife of Robert Henson died.
+On 13th January 1805 Maria wife of Robert Henson died.
 Monument in Church of St John the Baptist, Barnack [Map].
 Sculpted by Richard Westmacott (age 29).

 In 1808 [his father] Richard "The Elder" Westmacott (age 61) died.